hchulkim/replication-template/README.md

 ## README Checklist

+For a more detailed instructions, click this [link](https://aeadataeditor.github.io/aea-de-guidance/preparing-for-data-deposit.html).

 - [ ] Data Availability and Provenance Statements
   - [ ] Statement about Rights
   - [ ] License for Data (optional, but recommended)